-To enable independent news co-ops to achieve these goals, Banyan provides digital tools that will do much of an affiliated co-op’s marketing work: When a reader first clicks to rate an article or engage in the Banyan community, the software will respond in a minimally intrusive way to welcome the new reader and start getting her or him acquainted with Banyan as a co-op that supports its readers and their community.
-The software will then deliver automated requests to join the co-op that proceed through several steps as time passes and the reader’s activity evolves.
+To enable independent news co-ops to achieve these goals, Banyan provides digital tools that will do much of an affiliated co-op’s marketing work: When a reader first clicks to rate an article or engage in the Banyan community, the software will respond in a minimally intrusive way that kicks off a powerful marketing mechanism: A popup will welcome this new person to the news co-op’s community and ask for the reader’s email address, saying that once that’s done he or she is welcome to engage.
+The system will then send an email that explains the site as a news co-op that supports the community and its people — and offers an opportunity to enroll as a member immediately — or to become a provisional member with full benefits for 90 days.
+For those who choose to be provisional members, the software will deliver automated requests to join the co-op that proceed through several steps as the reader’s activity evolves.

 The more deeply engaged a reader is, the likelier she or he is to become a member.
 Drawing readers into deep civic engagement is a double success: It better achieves the Banyan goal of strengthening democracy while improving the chances of the reader becoming a co-op member.
 News co-ops must deliver enough value to their readers that a significant fraction will find becoming a co-op member, and making continuing annual payments, an irresistible idea.

 The news co-ops’ bedrock benefit will be journalism that fulfills the value proposition of delivering news and features that readers will find relevant, respectful and trustworthy.
-Banyan understands that digital journalism must be free to all who want to read it; the added value that will inspire readers to become members will come from further benefits, some tangible and some intangible.
+Banyan understands news co-ops as crucial community institutions that must deliver the news for all to read for free; the added value that will inspire readers to become members will come from further benefits, some tangible and some intangible.
 First, the intangibles:

-Relationship with the Institution: Members get a vote and thus a voice in their co-op, which is a crucial community institution.
-Banyan model news co-ops will provide members a regular newsletter about their site that not only informs them of developments but also asks their opinions and guidance about improvements in the site.
+Relationship with the Institution: Members get a vote and thus a voice in their co-op.
+The co-ops will provide members a weekly newsletter that not only informs them of co-op developments and asks for news suggestions and collaborations as well as their opinions and guidance about improvements in the site.

-Civic network: A sense of belonging and power from using the online civic networking tools in the publishing platform Banyan will supply to news affiliated news co-ops — the tools facilitate working with others to advance issues that matter to them and thus to make a contribution to their community.
+Civic network: A sense of belonging and power from using the online civic networking tools in the Banyan-supplied publishing platform to affiliated news co-ops — the tools facilitate working with others to advance issues that matter to them and thus to contribute to their community.

-Visibility: The software will include a reputation algorithm that ranks people who comment or participate in their co-op’s civic networking spaces.
+Visibility: The software includes a reputation algorithm that ranks people who comment or participate in their co-op’s civic networking spaces.
 The system will give more prominent display to comments from participants with higher rankings; being a paid-up member will add reputational points and thus boost ranking and visibility.